Sailing on the Wadden Sea

 More days a board means more to see and experience More days on board means not only seeing and experiencing more, but also learning more about sailing and the Wadden area or the IJsselmeer.
 During a multi-day sailing trip you can visit all the Wadden Islands and sail under the stars at night on a clear night.

 What you can see and where we dock depends on the plan we draw up together, the changing wind and the tides.
 Therefore, a multi-day sailing trip can change by the day, as we want to keep the wind in the sails.

 A weekend away on board of an authentic sailing ship

 During a weekend away, you usually get on board on Friday evening and on Sunday afternoon we moor in Harlingen or Enkhuizen.

 On Saturday morning the weather forecast and wind forecasts are first shared to determine which course can be sailed.
 After the bunches are loose, we set sail to one of the Wadden Islands or cast off to the IJsselmeer on our way to one of the many port cities.

 For true sailing and nature lovers, it is a pleasure to spend a week or a longer holiday on the dutch waters on one of our authentic sailing ships.
-During this wandering over the Wadden Sea, every day is determined by changing tides and wind directions.
-Thanks to the endless passion and experience of the captain who knows everything about this, you will be captivated daily by the beauty of nature and the rich history of the Wadden region.
+During this wander round the Wadden Sea, each day is determined by changing tides and wind directions.
+The ultimate slow travel!
+Thanks to the endless passion and experience of the captain, who can tell you about it straight out, you will be captured daily by the beauty of nature and the rich history of the Wadden Sea region.